Felixgun/DUWBN_SE-RBGRU-ETN_ODMR/README.md

 ## Core Workflow
 ![Gsture Shape](./images/gestures.png)
-*Figure 2 — The T-SE-Res-Bi-GRU architecture*
+*Figure 2 — Gestures shape*
 **From human gesture to mobile robot action:**

 1. A user wears a UWB tag on their hand.
 2. Fixed UWB anchors record signal responses as gestures are performed.
 3. The signal sequence is fed to the model
-4. The output is mapped to a robot command (e.g., forward, stop, turn).
+4. The output is mapped to a robot command (e.g., forward, backward, rotate clockwise, rotate counter-clockwise, change mode, rightward, leftward, ).

 ---